meltwater/mlabs-graphql/docs/README.md

 ---
 ### `registerClients(container, clients, defaults)`

-Register each [GraphQL Client] and its dependencies in the Awilix container using [`registerClient`](#registerclientcontainer-client).
+Register each [GraphQLClient] and its dependencies in the Awilix container using [`registerClient`](#registerclientcontainer-client).

 #### Arguments